stefan-kolb/nucleus/README.md

 }
 ```

-### Language specific clients
+### Language-specific clients

-As of now, there is no language specific API client available.
+As of now, there is no language-specific API client available.
 As a reward of providing swagger-compatible API docs, clients can be generated for several languages.
 For detailed information, please have a look at the [swagger-codegen project](https://github.com/swagger-api/swagger-codegen).